paraggupta9065/24MCA10062/readme.md

+> [!CAUTION]
+> At last this error came at 1 pm so we were not able to put screenshort we were instructed to work till 1:30

+{
+"message": "given email is not registered"
+}

+> [!CAUTION]
+> Unable to get proper idea of solution from docs as result we wasted time \n
+> [!IMPORTANT]
+> Potential improvement
+>
+> Use of database in backend \n
+> Use of redux thunk in frontend \n
+> better searching and sorting \n

 # Basic Frontend And Backend

-I tried my best to complete calculater backend is completed, social media backend is completed but react is not fully completed
+I tried my best to complete calculater backend is completed, social media backend is completed but react is not fully completed, i have used proper folder structure in it

 ## Problem 1